 Dosage Form: tablet

-Hydrochlorothiazide, USP is a white, or practically white, crystalline powder which is slightly soluble in water, freely soluble in sodium hydroxide solution, in n-butylamine, and in dimethylformamide; sparingly soluble in methanol; insoluble in ether, in chloroform, and in dilute mineral acids.
+Hydrochlorothiazide USP is a white, or practically white, crystalline powder which is slightly soluble in water, but freely soluble in sodium hydroxide solution.
 Each tablet for oral administration contains 25 mg or 50 mg Hydrochlorothiazide USP.
-In addition, each tablet contains the following inactive ingredients: corn starch, dibasic calcium phosphate, FD&C Yellow No. 6 Lake, lactose monohydrate and magnesium stearate.
+In addition, each tablet contains the following inactive ingredients: dibasic calcium phosphate, lactose monohydrate, pregelatinized starch, FD&C yellow No.6 lake, corn starch, colloidal silicon dioxide, and magnesium stearate.

 Hydrochlorothiazide - Clinical Pharmacology